SAI-CHARAN-JAKKULA/Distributed-Task-Scheduler/README.md

 ### License

 ```
-This project is licensed under the @2024 Umar Mohammad
+This project is licensed under the @2024 Sai Charan Jakkula
 ```